-- 1.1 The purpose of this document is to give guidance on the procedures to be used to notify the Brunei DCA of developments on an aerodrome and other changes to the physical characteristics of an aerodrome.
+- 1.1 The purpose of this document is to give guidance to the aerodrome operators on the procedures to be used to notify the Brunei DCA of developments on an aerodrome and other changes to the physical characteristics of an aerodrome.
 Additionally, it includes guidance to help ensure that changes comply with certification criteria and are managed safely. - 1.2 Projects that involve changes to the aerodrome infrastructure fall into three categories: